Moving to Paris? Here's All You Need to Know for Work Relocation

 Relocating to the city of lights and love for work?
 Prepare yourself for the best working lunches in the world, combined with a healthy portion of bureaucracy in the historic French capital.

 Make no mistake, Paris is beautiful.
 Beautiful food, beautiful people, beautiful art, streets and history.
 You may think that moving to Paris for work will be all croissants, vin rouge and baguettes, but beware that living la vie en rose is somewhat less romantic than you may think.
-Parisians are not renowned for their ability to quickly process bureaucratic logistics - nor their humour - qualities that we’d say are crucial when it comes to relocating.
+Parisians are not renowned for their ability to quickly process bureaucratic logistics – qualities that we here at Plum Guide would say are crucial when it comes to relocating.
 You’d have to speak to our friends over in Berlin for that.
-That said, Parisians do get stuck with quite the unfair stereotype as being rather snooty and rude, but once you’re in the city of lights for yourself, you’ll see that ‘a bonjour’ here and ‘la Bise’ there can take you a long way.
+That said, Parisians do get stuck with quite the unfair stereotype as being rather snooty and rude, but once you’re in the City of Light for yourself, you’ll see that ‘a bonjour’ here and ‘la Bise’ there can take you a long way.
 Prepare for a great work-life balance, a plethora of cultural activities and an abundance of rustic charm in one of the most well-loved, historic cities on the planet.

 It may be a cosmopolitan capital city, but upon moving to Paris, you’ll quickly realise that the French are dedicated to their 35 hour working week.
 Especially if you’re relocating from the likes of London, expect none of the 24/7 bustle.
 Parisians are far too glamorous for that.
 So now for la vie Parisienne, expect most shops to be closed on a Sunday, with some even closing in the middle of the day during the week.
 This may require you to adjust your expectations and do more planning in advance.
 If you’re meeting a colleague or a friend for un apéritif at 7pm, expect them to arrive up to 15 minutes late - but remember that drinking culture does not extend to business culture.
 In Paris, business meetings run on time, as planned.